MarcelGarus/glados/glados/README.md

 Executing `pub run test path/to/tests.dart` should show that the second test fails.

-In property-based testing, you look for invariants – conditions that should be true for any input.
+In property-based testing, you look for properties – conditions that should be true for any input.
 For example, if `max` produces `null`, the list should be empty:

 ```dart